seanwhs/Tutorials/NextJS/Greymatter-LMS/2-Clerk-and-Sanity.md

 **The Verification:**

-1. Make sure your local Sanity Studio (from Part 1) has at least one `course` document with a linked `chapter`, which itself has at least one linked `lesson`.
-If you haven't created test content yet, open your Studio (`npm run dev` inside the `studio/` folder, or wherever you configured it in Part 1) and add:
+1. Make sure your local Sanity Studio (from Part 1, at `/studio`) has at least one `course` document with a linked `chapter`, which itself has at least one linked `lesson`.
+If you haven't created test content yet, visit `http://localhost:3000/studio` and add:
    - One `course` document, titled e.g. "Intro to SQL"
    - One `chapter` document titled "Getting Started", referenced from that course
-   - One `lesson` document titled "What is a Database?", referenced from that chapter
+   - One `lesson` document titled "What is a Database?", with its **slug generated** (click "Generate" next to the Slug field — this only works now that the Part 1 prerequisite patch added that field), referenced from that chapter
    - Publish all three documents (draft-only content won't appear via the CDN query)
 2. Restart your Next.js dev server and visit `http://localhost:3000/dashboard`:

 ```bash